Skip to content

 In secondary lifting, I pay special attention to the neck.
 Through a discreet submental incision (under the chin), I access the deep structures and perform:

-The Auersvald hemostatic net
+The Auersvald hemostatic mesh

 Complementary procedures in secondary lifting